A topic from the subject of Biochemistry in Chemistry.

 Functional Groups

 Functional groups are specific groups of atoms that impart characteristic chemical properties to organic molecules.
-Common functional groups in biochemistry include alcohols, aldehydes, ketones, carboxylic acids, and amines.
+Common functional groups in biochemistry include alcohols, aldehydes, ketones, carboxylic acids, amines, amides, esters, and thiols.

 Bonding and Structure

 The covalent bond is the primary type of chemical bond in organic molecules.
-Hybridization of atomic orbitals determines the molecular geometry and bonding properties of organic compounds.
+Hybridization of atomic orbitals (sp, sp², sp³) determines the molecular geometry and bonding properties of organic compounds.
+Understanding concepts like bond length, bond angle, and bond polarity is crucial.

 Stereochemistry